Nsustain/.github/profile/README.md

 ***Who are we?***<br>
 College students.
 Internet strangers.
 Open-source developers.
-We wanted to do something good for the environment and sustainability, but realized it's really hard to make a big impact.
-So, we decided to create a non-profit called Nsustain, which stands for E[<b>N</b>]vironment and [<b>sustain</b>]ability.
+We wanted to do something good for the environment and sustainability, but realized it's really hard to make a big impact as regular people like ourselves.
+So, we wanted to make a way for everyone to contribute.
+This is why we created a non-profit called Nsustain, which stands for E[<b>N</b>]vironment and [<b>sustain</b>]ability.

 <br>
 <br>